vdlald/file-system/README.md

 # Questions

-[ ] Q-1.
+[x] Q-1.
 Will it be enough to provide just a Java interface with Javadoc or do I need to provide an OpenAPI contract?
+It would be great to see a console app, but Java interface with Javadoc will be sufficient

-[ ] Q-2.
+[x] Q-2.
 Do I need to optimize the space used when deleting a file?
+It’s up to you if you want to optimize the used space

-[ ] Q-3.
+[x] Q-3.
 Should the file system be created with a specific size or unlimited?
+File system should not have a hard size limit but let’s assume that users won’t stress it beyond some reasonable limits

-[ ] Q-4.
+[x] Q-4.
 The result should be a mini library?
 Or assume it's part of the application and I can use spring and so on?
+It would be great to see a console app, but Java interface with Javadoc will be sufficient

-[ ] Q-5.
+[x] Q-5.
 Should the file system be hierarchical?
+Up to me

-[ ] Q-6.
+[x] Q-6.
 Fast write or fast read?
+As for the fast write/fast read - let’s assume that we want balance between reads and writes

 # Tasks